14th May 1948: Israel

 The future is female, geneticists claim!
 Men will become superfluous and simply die out!
 Currently, fewer boys are born worldwide than statistics expect. «The male is an error of nature, a dinosaurof evolution», researchers say.
 This documentary not only shows what unusual measures nature resorts to in order to get rid of the male species, but it also explores the question whether the continued existence of mankind completely without men is conceivable at all.

 Escaping the Train to Auschwitz - The Life of Robert Perels

 One traumatic experience shaped his whole life: as a five-year-old boy, Vienna-born Robert Perels and his mother were transported by rail to Auschwitz.
 During a short stop, the mother spontaneously decided to throw the five-year-old off the train at the last moment.
 This act saved her son Robert's life.
 A few days later, she was murdered in the Auschwitz gas chambers.
-In the film, Robert Perels tells his dramatic story and talks about how he coped with the loss of his mother, where he called home and about how he was able to hold on to his hope for the future when he was an orphan.
+In the film, Robert Perels tells his dramatic story, and talks about how he coped with the loss of his mother, about the place he called home and about how he succeeded in holding on to hope for the future as an orphan.